fcdoc/doc/en/flashduty/integration_guide/alert_integration/oceanbase_integration_guide.md

 When you do not need to route alarm events to different collaboration spaces, this method is preferred because it is simpler.

 |+| Expand

     1. Enter the Flashduty console, select **Collaboration Space**, and navigate to the details page of a specific space
-    2. Select the **Integrated Data** tab, click **Add an Integration**, and proceed to the Add Integration page
+    2. Select the **Integrated Data** tab, click **Add an Integration**, and proceed to the integration creation page
     3. Choose the **OceanBase** integration, click **Save**, and a card will be generated.
-    4. Click on the generated card to view the **Push Address**, copy it for later use, and the task is complete.
+    4. Click on the generated card to view the **Push Address**, copy it for backup, and the task is complete.

 ### Use Shared Integrations

 When you need to route alarms to different collaboration spaces based on the payload information of the alarm event, this method is preferred.

 |+| Expand

-    1. Enter the Flashduty console, select **Integration Center > Alarm Events**, and go to the integration selection page.
+    1. Enter the Flashduty console, select **Integration Center > Alert Events**, and go to the integration selection page.
     2. Select the **OceanBase** integration:
     - **Integration Name**: Define a name for the current integration.
     3. Click **Save**, then copy the newly generated **Push Address** on the current page for future reference.
     4. Click **Create Route** to configure routing rules for the integration.
-You can match different alerts to different collaboration spaces based on specific conditions, or set a default collaboration space as a fallback, with further adjustments to be made as necessary.
+You can route different alerts to different collaboration spaces based on conditions, or set a default collaboration space as a fallback, which can be adjusted as needed later.
     5. Completed.

 ## At OceanBase
 ---